fiveisprime/az-login/README.md

 # az-login

 Provides a simple way to add Azure authentication to Node.js apps.
-It is meant to compliment the already awesome [Azure SDK for Node](https://github.com/Azure/azure-sdk-for-node), which provides the actual client APIs for managing Azure resources, once you've authenticated.
+It is meant to compliment the already awesome [Azure SDK for Node](https://github.com/Azure/azure-sdk-for-node), which provides the actual client APIs for managing Azure resources.

 ## Getting Started